repozhang/bbc-pre-selection/read me.md

-I will push the full code after the SCAI workshop since I need to delete some unuseful module.

-CaKe.py is the main model part, written in PyTorch.
+use run_Cake.py file to run the code.
+Change batch_size and input/output file.
+Also you need to change the t parameter. t=10 is for test.